Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Set the schrodinger pages in the enclave running parameters.
 The ownership of schrodinger pages is transferred when enclave runs.
 + Parameter:
-  + enclave: Enclave structure used in the host program.
+  + enclave: enclave structure used in the host program.
-  + id: The schrodinger page identification.
+  + id: schrodinger page identification.
-  + offset: The offset in schrodinger pages.
+  + offset: offset in schrodinger pages.
-  + size: Schrodinger page size.
+  + size: schrodinger page size.

 **PLenclave_set_rerun_arg**